 The former EPBD allowed the possibility for Member States to reduce the frequency of inspections or lighten them as appropriate where electronic monitoring and control systems were in place.

 The revised EPBD allows for the introduction of several exemptions if the technical building system is covered by an energy performance contracting (or similar) or is operated by a utility or a network operator – Article 14(2) – or if the heating system has specific control and monitoring features as defined in paragraphs 4 and 5 of Article 14 – Article 14(6).

+BACs are a cost-effective way to deliver data for the inspection and enable the systematic digital technical monitoring of systems.
+However, BACs are part of the assessed technical building system and inspection is carried out by independent third parties as defined by Member States.

+Any party carrying out an inspection would have to technically and organizationally rely on the BACS and the contractors support.
+To carry it out effectively the inspection methods relying on data delivered by BACs should be defined by Member States.
+Provision of a minimum data set in a standardized format should be mandatory for energy inspections.

 Article 14(2)